Wocked61/PokePull/README.md

 #Frameworks

-React, HTML, CSS, Javasctipt
+React, HTML, CSS, JavaScript

 ## Goals
-I will be attempting to be uploading this project onto a server for others to play since I thought it would be fun to make something for others to enjoy
+I will be attempting to upload this project onto a server for others to play since I thought it would be fun to make something for others to enjoy

+Initial Goal
+To have the user press a button and cycle through a few preview Pokémon to entice the player and land on their selected Pokémon to fill their Pokedex

+further goals
+to have this not locally run, but onto a server in the future to maybe have a fighting feature among others but that seems like alot right now gain familiarity with working with API and use this in depth knowledge to expand my knowledge of developing

 ## PokéAPI
 ![pokeapi_256](https://github.com/user-attachments/assets/f50086b7-350a-4c28-9b6b-bb881fc71be0)